AllFruitsRipe/WebScraper-V1-/README.md

 - Customization: You can easily customize the scraper to scrape data from different websites or extract different types of information.
 Simply modify the spider file (spiders/spidey.py) to adjust the scraping logic according to your requirements.

-## Contributing
-Contributions are welcome!
-If you have any suggestions, improvements, or bug fixes, feel free to open an issue or create a pull request.

-## License
-This web scraper is open-source software licensed under the MIT License.
-You are free to use, modify, and distribute the code according to the terms specified in the LICENSE file.

-## Description:

-I created a custom web scraper using Scrapy, a Python framework for web crawling and scraping, to gather data for a separate project.
-The purpose of the web scraper is to extract specific information from targeted websites relevant to my project's requirements.

 ## Why I Created It